MatthewChow03/MatthewChow03/README.md

 > *Next: add a GUI to improve the UX compared to interacting with the terminal.*
 >
-> *After: use pin change interrupts to controll TX and RX.*
+> *After: add instructions to flash code using the terminal.*

 <h3 align="left">📚 Student Database Visualizer</h3>